junxit/us-congress-bills-110/metadata.md

 - 2007-03-13 — Introduced in Senate
 - 2007-03-13 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-09-11 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-213.
+- 2008-05-07 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 110-355.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 110-355.
+- 2008-06-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 787.